 We will admit that it will never be entirely possible for any one person to truly master all of these skill sets.
 But trying your hardest to get a basic grasp will do you a world of good, the rest can be filled in by collaborating with like-minded specialists.

 Remember when we talked about Google partnering with label Ivyrevel (backed by H&M Group) to create “data dresses”?
-That’s a top tier example of broadening horizons and collaborating to fill gaps in knowledge.
+That’s a top tier example of broadening horizons while collaborating to fill in gaps in knowledge.

 Be Fashion Forward